Surprise!

 The apostle Paul, as a former persecutor of Christians, also personally wrestled with thoughts of being too evil to save.
 His view on the matter is summed up in 1 Timothy 1:15-16, "'Christ Jesus came into the world to save sinners' - and I am the worst of them all.
 But God had mercy on me so that Christ Jesus could use me as a prime example of his great patience with even the worst sinners.
 Then others will realize that they, too, can believe in him and receive eternal life" (NLT).

 So, we can all ask the question, "Can God save the worst of the worst - people like Ahab, Hitler, Paul - or me - if they repent and trust Christ?"
-The answer according to Scripture is a resounding yes
+The answer according to Scripture is a resounding yes.

 And it's okay if our jaws drop in response.
 That just helps us sing God's praise louder.